zyedidia/micro/runtime/help/plugins.md

        given plugin in the `GlobalSettings` map.

     - `SetGlobalOption(option, value string) error`: sets an option to a given value.
-Same as using the `> set` command.
 This will try to convert the value into the proper type for the option.
 Can return an error if the option name is not valid, or the value can not be converted.

     - `SetGlobalOptionNative(option string, value any) error`: sets an option to a given value, where the type of value is the actual